Filing an Appeal in a Civil Case FAQs

 What does "filing an appeal" mean?

-The term "filing an appeal" is often used to refer to the acts and documents needed to start the appeal process, but more than filing is actually required.
-Giving your appeal papers to the Clerk of the Appellate Courts is not enough to start the appeal, in most cases.
+The term "filing an appeal" is often used to refer to the acts and documents needed to start the appeal process, but giving your appeal papers to the Clerk of the Appellate Courts is not enough to start the appeal, in most cases.

 In civil cases, the Minnesota Rules of Civil Appellate Procedure (abbreviated as "Minn.
 R. Civ.
 App.
 P.") describe the documents that you must file with the Clerk of the Appellate Courts, file in the district court, and serve on the other parties to start your appeal.
 See Minn.
 R. Civ.
 App.
 P. 103.01 in particular.